puppetlabs/puppetfactory/pltraining-puppetfactory/README.md

 ![Screenshot](screenshot.png)

 ## Usage
 Each course should have a profile associated with it.
 If this is missing, just use the "default" profile.
+The module should be installed into the global modulepath

 1. Start with a standard Puppetlabs Training Master VM
-1. `puppet module install pltraining/puppetfactory`
+1. `puppet module install pltraining/puppetfactory --modulepath /etc/puppetlabs/code/modules`
 1. Classify the _master only_ with `puppetfactory::profile::default`.
 1. Load up [http://${ipaddress}](http://${ipaddress}) in a browser.
 1. Write the URL on the board and start class.